rebelsky/sams-assorted-musings-reflections/_forthcoming.md

       who polish as they go.)
     * Where is outlining?
     * And yes, I counted "reread the article" in my time spent.

-1. The evolution of a musing.
-(Refers to bad-software musing.)
+1. The picquiz (maybe)

+1. Teaching CS is teaching writing.
+Maybe use all the versions of `iota` that I recently covered in class.

 1. Forgetting The Joe Stories.
 I know and remember a lot.
 But I also forget a lot.
 Names.
 Faces.
 Things I promised Michelle that I'd do soon.
 The syntax and semantics of APL [1].
 How I know people.